twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-19-instruction-on-dying%zh.rst

 Turning your mind towards the heart base where it arises and falls away.
 If you take the mind as running away is the view of eternalism (sassata diṭṭhi).
 It’s the same view as the soul/life goes out.

 (The view of the existence of a soul is a great problem.
 Even still many Buddhists are thinking in this way, and including some Buddhist monks.
-What a pity?)
+What a pity it is?!)

 ------

-revised on 2019-12-02; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&start=10#p36337 (posted on 2019-04-16)
+revised on 2021-03-16; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&start=10#p36337 (posted on 2019-04-16)

 ------